East Harbour Regional Park: Geography

 The park covers the bush-clad hills between Eastbourne and Wainuiomata, from near sea level to up to 373 m (Lowry).
 Several tracks, some along ridges and one into the valley of Butterfly Creek, connect the entrances on the Wellington Harbour side and the entrances on the Wainuiomata side.

-The southern portion of the park includes the Kohangatera and Kohangapiripiri lakes.
+The southern portion of the park includes Lake Kohangatera and Lake Kohangapiripiri.

 History

 Local Māori occupied the area before European settlement, with a network of routes connecting settlements along the eastern harbour coast.

 Te Atiawa were continuing to visit the area for seasonal fishing and berry-picking when the New Zealand Company began organised European settlement in the region in 1839, and were continuing to occupy the area late into the 19th century.

 Days Bay became popular for picnics and walking from the 1890s.
 Tracks were built in the area under a Great Depression work scheme, making the Butterfly Creek picnic area more popular from the 1930s.

 There were several shipwrecks along the coast, even after the Pencarrow Lighthouse was built in 1906 and Baring Head Lighthouse was built in 1925.

 The area became the base for a proposed regional park in 1973.

 Volunteers began planting native trees in the park in 2018, and had planted almost 7000 trees by 2021.
 The plantings include trees along the coast, and toitoi, flax, and ngaio along the Wainuiomata River bank.

-Wellington Regional Council consulted on the future of the park in 2020, opting reduce stock grazing and increase native bush and wetlands.
+Greater Wellington Regional Council consulted on the future of the park in 2020, opting reduce stock grazing and increase native bush and wetlands.

 As of 2021, there were plans to establish overnight accommodation near the Baring Head Lighthouse.

+In 2025, Greater Wellington Regional Council purchased Gollan’s Valley Station, a farm which had formerly separated the park in two.
+The land purchased includes 1000 ha of native bush and important wetlands that will be added to the regional park.